Run by Bangor Business School

 Average Standard (C- to C+ / 50 - 59 %) Much of the relevant information and skills mostly accurately deployed.
 Adequate grasp of theoretical/conceptual/practical elements.
 Fair integration of theory/practice/information in the pursuit of the assessed work's objectives.
 Some evidence of the use of creative and reflective skills.

 Satisfactory Standard (D- to D+ / 40 - 49%) No major omissions or inaccuracies in the deployment of information/skills.
 Some grasp of theoretical/conceptual/practical elements.
 Integration of theory/practice/information present intermittently in pursuit of the assessed work's objectives.

 High Standard (B- to B+ / 60-69%) Very good performance.
 Most of the relevant information accurately deployed.
 Good grasp of theoretical/conceptual/practical elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Evidence of the use of creative and reflective skills.

 Demonstrate an understanding of the theories and principles underlying international marketing.

-Apply judgement and analytical skills to international marketing practice.
+Apply judgement and analytical skill to international marketing practice.

-For a brand of your choice, you are to analyse and discuss the implementation of its international marketing plan.
+For a brand of your choice, you are to analyse and evaluate the implementation of its international marketing plan.